 “Hiring someone to go around a Walmart and pick up grocery items is not cost-effective in the long run versus having dedicated, fully automated warehouses to fill orders,” Mr. Nogueira says.
 “Beyond that, Amazon, with its much greater density of delivery routes, may have a long‑term advantage as well.”

 The market has rewarded Walmart for its digital gains

 Source: FactSet (see Additional Disclosure).

 3. General Motors’s EV Future Is Now

 In the future, cars will be electric‑powered, self‑driving, and perhaps available on demand rather than individually owned.
 But no one knows when that future will arrive.
-Tesla is hurtling forward and pushing General Motors (GM), more than 110 years old, to undergo a historic transition faster than once anticipated.
+Tesla, while not profitable, is hurtling forward and pushing General Motors (GM), more than 110 years old, to undergo a historic transition faster than once anticipated.